matthias-reis/carda-gatsby/content/articles/2021/09/unmaker-by-llnn.md

 ![LLNN](/img/llnn-2.jpg "LLNN")

-"Resurrection" provides a dignified finale, which seems like the landing after a years-long exploratory flight through the depths of space full of dangerous encounters and adventures.
+The next song, "Tethers", cushions this pretty well.
+It sets another landmark and provides contrasts.
+Finally, "Resurrection" provides a dignified epilogue, which seems like the landing after a years-long exploratory flight through the depths of space full of dangerous encounters and adventures.

 With their third album, LLNN have done everything right.
 "Unmaker" fits into the year 2021 perfectly, and it will still bring us a lot of joy in the future.